ddelong/ddelong.github.io/_posts/2004-09-10-partriots-win-season-opener.md

 ---
 After a nail-biting three hours, the Patriots pulled out a win against the Indianapolis Colts.

 It was nail-biting, of course, only because of some sloppy play near the end by both teams.
 A couple fumbles and a botched punt return put Indianopolis in good position to score with a first down.
 After a couple weak downs, Indianapolis tried once more on their third down to jockey for better position.
-To Manning&#8217;s chagrin, McGinest sacked him for a huge loss.
+To Manning's chagrin, McGinest sacked him for a huge loss.

 It pushed them back so far that it put them out of effective range for a field goal and their kicker missed, resulting in a three point margin of victory for the Patriots.

 Sounds all good, right?
 Wrong.
 In typical sports commentator style, they awarded Tom Brady with the MVP award for the game.
-Apparently McGinest saving the game for the Patriots just wasn&#8217;t enough.
+Apparently McGinest saving the game for the Patriots just wasn't enough.